MiralotWhy MiralotHow toFAQRegister nowLogin

 3.2 Film and Submission Data

-When you use our Strategy or Submission Services, we collect:
+When you use our Festival Matching, Strategy, or Submission services, we collect:

-• Film metadata: Title, genre, length, language, production country, production year
+• Film metadata: Title, genre, length, language, production country, production year, type (animation, documentary, live-action)

-• Film materials: Synopsis, stills, trailers, press kits
+• Film materials: Synopsis (short and long), stills, trailers, film poster

 • Submission history: Previous festivals, acceptances, rejections, awards